Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t | head -10  a script that displays the 10 newest files in the current directory. sort | uniq -u a script that takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd a script that Display lines containing the pattern “root” from the file /etc/passwd
+ls -t | head -10  a script that displays the 10 newest files in the current directory. sort | uniq -u a script that takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd a script that Display lines containing the pattern “root” from the file /etc/passwd grep -c bin /etc/passwd a script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd